kgruiz/PyTokenCounter/README.md

   - `tokencount tokenize-str "Your string here" --model gpt-3.5-turbo`
 - `tokenize-file`: Tokenizes the contents of a file.
   - `tokencount tokenize-file path/to/your/file.txt --model gpt-4`
+- `tokenize-files`: Tokenizes the contents of multiple specified files or all files within a directory.
+    - `tokencount tokenize-files path/to/your/file1.txt path/to/your/file2.txt --model gpt-4`
+    - `tokencount tokenize-files path/to/your/directory --model gpt-4 --no-recursive`
-- `tokenize-dir`: Tokenizes all files in a directory.
+- `tokenize-dir`: Tokenizes all files within a specified directory into lists of token IDs.
     - `tokencount tokenize-dir path/to/your/directory --model gpt-4 --no-recursive`
 - `count-str`: Counts the number of tokens in a provided string.
   - `tokencount count-str "Your string here" --model gpt-3.5-turbo`
 - `count-file`: Counts the number of tokens in a file.
   - `tokencount count-file path/to/your/file.txt --model gpt-4`
+- `count-files`: Counts the number of tokens in multiple specified files or all files within a directory.
+  - `tokencount count-files path/to/your/file1.txt path/to/your/file2.txt --model gpt-4`
+  - `tokencount count-files path/to/your/directory --model gpt-4 --no-recursive`
-- `count-dir`: Counts the total number of tokens in all files within a directory.
+- `count-dir`: Counts the total number of tokens across all files in a specified directory.
   - `tokencount count-dir path/to/your/directory --model gpt-4 --no-recursive`

 **Options:**

 - `-m`, `--model`: Specifies the model to use for encoding, aligning with **LLM** specifications.
 - `-e`, `--encoding`: Specifies the encoding to use directly.
-- `-nr`, `--no-recursive`: When used with `tokenize-dir` or `count-dir`, it prevents the tool from processing subdirectories recursively.
+- `-nr`, `--no-recursive`: When used with `tokenize-files`, `tokenize-dir`, `count-files` or `count-dir` for a directory, it prevents the tool from processing subdirectories recursively.

 **Note:** For detailed help on each subcommand, use `tokencount <subcommand> -h`.